 - A great local resource in the Boston area is the Puppeteers Cooperative and the Puppet Free Library, both headed by Sara Peattie.
 You can borrow puppets from the Puppet Free Library for any event, and Sara has shared many different plans for cheap puppet building that you can create on your own, or use to inspire your own inventions.
 See their website for patterns, designs, photos, etc.

-– We are initiating a Lantern Parade this year.
+- Since 2011 community Lantern Parades near Davis Square have been an important part of our festival.
 For information and inspiration about a lantern parade tradition in Baltimore (and innovative parades in general!), see the Nana Projects site.

-– We will organize community lantern-building workshops prior to the Friday, October 5 Lantern Parade.
-If you are interested in participating, please contact us at [email protected]
+- We conduct a lantern-building workshop on the Friday afternoon prior to that evening’s Lantern Parade.
+If you are interested in participating, please contact us at .

 And here are some simple, old school, do -it-yourself methods to pump up your parade!:

 How to turn construction paper into a mask!

 How to take a paper bag and make a puppet!
 What if one were to make a giant paper bag…?